Democratization and accessibility of complex engineering tools

 -

-Modular parallel plate flow chamber with tunable substrate mechanics and defined shear stress, BJ Ferrick* & JP Gleghorn, Biomedical Microdevices, Accepted
+Modular parallel plate flow chamber with tunable substrate mechanics and defined shear stress, BJ Ferrick* & JP Gleghorn, Biomedical Microdevices, 28:8

 In this work, we developed an accessible parallel-plate flow chamber to enable independent control of both extracellular matrix stiffness and fluid shear stress, two key mechanical cues that cells experience in their native environments.
 Our device maintains predictable fluid dynamics, supports robust epithelial monolayers, and provides enough material for downstream biochemical analyses, addressing major limitations of existing microfluidic systems.
 Using this platform, we discovered that stiffness and shear stress act synergistically to remodel the actin cytoskeleton, highlighting how cells integrate multiple mechanical signals.